 If your loved one is receiving regular elderly care and support, they may also wish to try alternative therapies and remedies for medication-free arthritis care and pain control.

-– Massages increase the flow of blood to the painful joints and can bring temporary pain relief
+Massages: These increase the flow of blood to the painful joints and can bring temporary pain relief

 If other measures don’t help, your loved one’s doctor may suggest joint repair, joint replacement or joint fusion.

-Good arthritis care involves a range of treatments, including medication, lifestyle changes and different therapies that can slow the conditions progress.
+Good arthritis care involves a range of treatments, including medication, lifestyle changes and different therapies that can slow the condition’s progress.

 Arthritis Care: What Causes Arthritis in the Elderly?

 Arthritis care can help your loved one understand the causes of their condition and how to better manage symptoms in order to ease any pain they may experience.

 Arthritis Care: How do I Care for a Loved One with Arthritis?